Subject co-ordinators: Mrs Edgell, Mrs Dwyer

 At St Polycarp’s, we aim to inspire children to become enthusiastic readers, passionate writers and confident speakers.
 We do this through a variety of teaching methods, including group and individual reading sessions, writing for a range of purposes or based on a class book study and through drama, debates and presentations.

+We foster a love of reading from the moment that children arrive in school.
+Reading with confidence, accuracy and fluency, enables children to access learning successfully and develop their imagination and love of books.
 Reading helps boost a child’s vocabulary, literal and inferential thinking skills and familiarises them with parts of grammar that they may have been learning.
-Children will progress through coloured book bands as their reading improves and eventually they should become free readers.
 Please read with your child at home, asking plenty of questions, to help your child progress.